-What is an MAI Appraisal?
+What is an "MAI Appraisal"?

--An MAI appraisal, commonly misspelled as MIA Appraisal is not a type of appraisal but an appraisal performed by an MAI.
+An MAI appraisal, commonly misspelled as MIA Appraisal is not a type of appraisal but an appraisal performed by an MAI.

 An MAI is an appraiser that possesses the MAI designation, which is depicted following the appraisers name, such as

 David J. Glauber, MAI.

 The MAI stands for Member of the Appraisal Institute, which is the highest achievement that is available to an appraiser.

 The requirements to become an MAI essentially double the requirements set forth for a certified general appraiser.
 Bear in

 mind that an MAI Appraiser is also a Certified General Appraiser.